 Competitions are popular with all ages and can provide a useful way to raise income, increase participation and raise awareness.
 The kind of competition you run is only limited by your imagination and resources.
 Here are some examples of popular fundraising competitions:

 Whatever you decide to do, ensure that there is a clear competitive element based on skill or talent, and the judges have the necessary knowledge and experience to select the winners.

 A lottery is a game of chance, and a raffle is just another name for a lottery.
 There are several different types of charitable lotteries and you must make sure that if you run a lottery or raffle, it fits within one of these types, otherwise it is illegal.

-Gaming machines.
 Unless you are running a licensed premises (e.g. a bar), it is probably unlawful for you to install a gaming machine – contact the Gambling Commission for advice.

-Gambling and ethics.
 Any kind of gambling may be considered unacceptable by members of your management committee or your wider community.
 It is essential to check with your committee and advisable to consider your wider community before planning a lottery.